-Whilst writing this blog, I can hear continual news stories about COVID-19 and the profound impact it is having on the world, and cant help but to think about how much stress this is creating for everyone – stress around health concerns, concerns for loved one, stress around the economy, money, childcare now schools are shutting and what the world will be like when we have come through this virus.
+Whilst writing this blog, I can hear continual news stories about COVID-19 and the profound impact it is having on the world, and cant help but to think about how much stress this is creating for everyone – stress around health concerns, concerns for loved one, stress around the economy, money, childcare and what the world will be like when we have come through this virus.

 How do I know if I am stressed?

 Stress can mean different things to different people – there are 2 main types of stress – internal and external stress, and in a very basic way we can often go through 3 stages of stress which I will discuss shortly.

 Stress can present itself in different ways depending on how long it has been going on for, and how much stress you have going on.
 Signs can include anything from feeling low and having anxiety, sleep disturbances, comfort eating, short temper, upset stomachs, headaches, not being able to switch off, feeling irritable, feeling over emotional and feeling strong heart beats in your chest.

 In life, we are exposed to two main types of stress – internal stress and external stress.
 External stress is anything that occurs outside the body – running late for a meeting, bumping your car into a lamp post, the impact of the corona virus, arguing with a loved one – the list goes on.

 Internal stress is anything that happens inside the body – the internal dialogue you have with yourself can create stress, too much caffeine, irregular blood sugar levels, lack of quality sleep, dehydration, being nutrient depleted, and having a high exposure to light, noise, pollution and toxins.

 The key to remember is that our bodies can not differentiate the difference between internal and external stress – they can only interpret it as stress and the same chain of chemical reactions will take place.